My Roles -

 Problem.

-Usage data indicated that 60%+ first-time users jumped out of the platform before completing the analysis task.
-User feedback suggested that novices either needed to check the product help docs to learn the tool, or just gave up as they couldn't see the value of using these self-analytics tools.
+Usage data indicated that 60%+ users jumped out of the platform before completing their first analysis task.
+Previous user feedback suggested that they felt "lack of guidance" "don't know why I should use these tools".

 Preliminary user research showed that a large portion of internal operation specialists and marketing specialists, lack data analytics experience or knowledge, would find it too difficult to learn or use the tools by themselves.
 They ended up seeking manual guidance from BI specialists or just creating tickets for BI specialists to perform the analysis.